 The significance is that if your field is being used for non-agricultural purposes

-- you need permission for change of use if you want to keep horses there for anything other than simply grazing and
+- You need permission for change of use if you want to keep horses there for anything other than simply grazing.

 Introducing horses to the land can prove troublesome unless done for assured agricultural purposes or, otherwise, after obtaining the appropriate planning permission.
 It is always worth seeking legal advice before moving horses onto the land to make sure you comply with the law and don’t end up facing prosecution.